-The E2 Visa is a favorable scheme that enables investors, entrepreneurs and skilled workers to live and work in the United States, provided that they make a qualifying direct investment in the country first.
-While the E2 visa is considered a non-immigrant visa and doesn’t lead to permanent residence, the E2 visa to Green Card pathway is perfectly possible, albeit indirectly.
+The E2 Visa enables investors, entrepreneurs and skilled workers to live and work in the United States, provided that they make a qualifying direct investment in the country first.
+While the E2 visa is considered a non-immigrant visa and doesn’t lead to permanent residence, the E2 Visa to Green Card pathway is possible, albeit indirectly.

 In this guide, we’ll break down the immigration process of securing your E2 and eventually Green Card, through five easy pathways.